sarthak-geek/Book_recommendation_system/README.md

 In this repo, I will build a Book Recommendation System.
 From writing logic and training an AI model to creating a web page to actually demonstrate the output instead of running the program on the terminal.
 For building this project, I am taking guidance from the following YouTube video: https://www.youtube.com/watch?v=1YoD0fg3_EM&amp;t=283s

+The frontend of this project was designed using [GrapesJS Studio](https://app.grapesjs.com/playground).

 <pre>
 Types of recommendation system:
       __________________________________________________________________________________